A Next Basket Recommendation Reality Check: Performance w.r.t. Repetition and Exploration

 \subsection{The components of a recommended basket}

-We analyze the components of the recommended basket for each method to understand what forms up the recommendation.
+We analyze the components of the recommended basket for each \ac{NBR} method to understand what makes up the recommendation.
 The results are shown in Figure~\ref{fig:rep_expl_ratio}.

-First, we can see that all the recommended baskets are heavily skewed towards either item repetition or exploration, relative to the ground-truth baskets that are much more balanced between already seen and new items.
-This means none of the existing published methods can properly balance the repeat items and explore items of users' future interests, and might have negative effects on the long-term engagement of user.
+First, we see that, averaged over all users, all recommended baskets are heavily skewed towards either item repetition or exploration, relative to the ground-truth baskets that are much more balanced between already seen and new items.
+We can divide the methods that we compare into repeat-biased methods (i.e., P-TopFreq, GP-TopFreq, Sets2sets, DNNTSP, UP-CF@r, and TIFUKNN) and explore-biased methods (i.e., G-TopFreq, Dream, Beacon, and CLEA).
+Importantly, a large performance gap exists between the two types.
+None of the published \ac{NBR} methods can properly balance the repeat items and explore items of users' future interests.
+Figure~\ref{fig:repr_distribution} shows the repetition ratio $\RepR$ distribution for the ground truth basket and the recommended basket derived by a repeat-biased method or an explore-biased method.
+We show the $\RepR$ distribution of a representive explore-biased method, i.e., CLEA, and a representive repeat-biased method, i.e., DNNTSP, in Figure~\ref{fig:repr_distribution}.
+The $\RepR$ distribution of the other eight \acs{NBR} methods are provided in our appendix (Figure~\ref{fig:repr_distribution_app}).

-According to the basket components, we can divide the existing methods into repeat-biased methods (i.e. P-TopFreq, Gp-TopFreq, Sets2sets, DNNTSP, UP-CF@r, and TIFUKNN) and explore-biased methods (i.e. G-TopFreq, Dream, Beacon, and CLEA) and a large gap exist between the two types.
-Note that TIFUKNN and UP-CF@r both have hyper-parameters which could implicitly influence the tendency of recommendation, here we show the results of the hyper-parameters that account for the best overall performance.
-Among explore-biased methods, G-TopFreq is not a personalized method and always provides the popular items of the scenario.
-Dream, Beacon, and CLEA treat all items without any discrimination, which means the exploration items are more likely to be in the predicted basket and their basket components are similar to G-TopFreq.
-Together with the performance in Table~\ref{tab:conventional}, we can see that repeat-biased methods could generally perform much better than explore-biased methods on conventional metrics across the datasets, especially when the dataset has a relatively high repeat ratio.
+Among the explore-biased methods, G-TopFreq is not a personalized method; it always provides the most popular items.
+Dream, Beacon, and CLEA treat all items without any discrimination, which means the explore items are more likely to be in the predicted basket and their basket components are similar to G-TopFreq.
+Looking at the performance in Table~\ref{tab:conventional}, we see that repeat-biased methods generally perform much better than explore-biased methods on conventional metrics across the datasets, especially when the dataset has a relatively high repetition ratio.